LaunchCode-Education-Archived/skills-front-end/studios/flicklist/4/README.md

 ## Demo

-Here is a demo of what you are trying to accomplish: <a href="http://htmlpreview.github.io/?https://github.com/LaunchCodeEducation/flicklist/blob/aa417bf89d29552d0e825605e99dd5dc1fb8e077/index.html" target="_blank">FlickList 4 Demo</a>.
+Here is a demo of what you are trying to accomplish: [FlickList 4 Demo](http://htmlpreview.github.io/?https://github.com/LaunchCodeEducation/flicklist/blob/aa417bf89d29552d0e825605e99dd5dc1fb8e077/index.html).
 Play around with the demo for a minute and get familiar with its features.
 Also, keep the demo open in a separate window, so you can refer to it while working on the assignment.

 Looks the same as last time!
 But if you have a sharp eye, you might have noticed one difference: the text of the search button has changed from "Search by Title" to "Search by Topic".
 And indeed, the underlying functionality has changed as well.
 Say, for example, you wanted to browse for some vampire movies.
-In the <a href="http://htmlpreview.github.io/?https://github.com/LaunchCodeEducation/flicklist/blob/b19ea10df9355f8079047e8b1f48e0a8e31a2ba9/index.html" target="_blank">prevous version</a>, you could try searching for "vampire", but you would only get results that literally had the word "vampire" in the title.
+In the [prevous version](http://htmlpreview.github.io/?https://github.com/LaunchCodeEducation/flicklist/blob/b19ea10df9355f8079047e8b1f48e0a8e31a2ba9/index.html), you could try searching for "vampire", but you would only get results that literally had the word "vampire" in the title.
 That means no Twilight!!
 The new version will return any movies that prominently feature vampires, regardless of whether the word appears in the title or not.

 ## The API